 Read through this list of animal facts and have students raise their hands when one surprises them.
-Then have them share and compare their feelings.
+Afterward, have them share and compare their feelings about the animals based on the new information.

-- ✓ Beavers live in groups with their families and relatives, build their own homes, and collect their food. - ✓ Elephants sometimes use sticks to draw in the dirt. - ✓ Orangutans build roofs for their nests to keep out the rain, and they use large leaves as umbrellas. - ✓ Birds called "warblers" fly all the way from Canada to South America and back (thousands of miles), returning to the same place to make a nest and have their babies. - ✓ Electric eels talk to each other by sending electrical signals. - ✓ Dolphins have protected shipwreck survivors from drowning and from sharks, sometimes keeping them afloat for many miles. - Cows form a circle around their baby calves to protect them from danger or bad weather. - ✓ Male emperor penguins protect the females' eggs and keep them warm for two months, without food, in freezing weather in the Antarctic.
+- ✓ Beavers live in groups with their families and relatives, build their own homes, and store their food. - ✓ Elephants sometimes use sticks to draw in the dirt. - ✓ Orangutans build roofs over their nests to keep out the rain, and they use large leaves as umbrellas. - ✓ Birds called "warblers" fly all the way from Canada to South America and back (thousands of miles), returning to the same place to make a nest and have their babies. - ✓ Electric eels talk to each other by sending electrical signals. - ✓ Dolphins have protected shipwreck survivors from drowning and from sharks, sometimes keeping them afloat for many miles. - ✓ Cows form a circle around their baby calves to protect them from danger or bad weather. - ✓ Male emperor penguins protect the females' eggs and keep them warm for two months, without food, in freezing weather in the Antarctic.

-Some facts from the "Amazing Animal Facts" activity will most likely surprise students-and may change the way they think or feel about a type of animal.
+Some facts from the "Amazing Animal Facts" activity are likely to surprise students-and may change the way they think or feel about a type of animal.

 Have students use the writing prompt below to create a short, constructed response based on their opinion.
-Students in grades 1 and 2 can supply reasons and examples to support their opinions.
+Students in grades 1 and 2 can give reasons and examples to support their opinions.